mulllhausen/software-notes/debian7os-setup.md

     bob    ALL=(ALL:ALL) ALL

+###### very important for system recovery down the track

+check to see what drives are mounted on your install:

+    df -h

+and copy 3 files of approx 500mb each into the root filesystem. this provides a buffer if your drive fills up later on - you can delete one of the files which may give you time to fix the problem.

 ###### now bring all debian packages up to date

 run a package-list update to bring in details any new packages that the installer cd did not know about: